Stochastic quantization of the $\Phi^3_3$-model: Introduction

 \subsection{Hyperbolic $\Phi^3_3$-model}

-We conclude this section by giving a precise meaning to the hyperbolic $\Phi^3_3$-model \eqref{SNLW0} and making Theorem \ref{THM:GWP0} more precise.
+In this subsection, we provide a precise meaning to the hyperbolic $\Phi^3_3$-model \eqref{SNLW0} and make Theorem \ref{THM:GWP0} more precise.
 By considering the Langevin equation for the Gibbs measure $\rhoo = \rho \otimes \mu_0$ constructed in Remark \ref{REM:Gibbs}, we formally obtain the following quadratic SdNLW (= the hyperbolic $\Phi^3_3$-model):

 \noi where $M$ is defined by

 \noi Here, the term $M (\,:\! u^2 \!:\,) u$ in \eqref{SNLW1} comes from the taming by the Wick-ordered $L^2$-norm appearing in~\eqref{H3a}.
 The term $:\! u^2 \!:$ denotes the Wick renormalization\footnote{In order to give a proper meaning to $:\! u^2 \!:$, we need to assume a structure on $u$.
 We postpone this discussion to Section \ref{SEC:LWP}.} of $u^2$, formally given by $:\! u^2 \!: \, = u^2 - \infty$.
 Namely, the equation~\eqref{SNLW1} is just a formal expression at this point.
 In the following, we provide the meaning of the process $u$ in \eqref{SNLW1} by a limiting procedure.
 In Section \ref{SEC:LWP}, we use the paracontrolled calculus to give a more precise meaning to \eqref{SNLW1} by rewriting it into a system for three unknowns.
 See~\eqref{SNLW6} below.